Hi, I'm Candace

 1. Bonus Depreciation

-Tax reform has increased bonus depreciation from 50% to 100% for property placed in service after September 27, 2017.
+Tax reform increased bonus depreciation from 50% to 100% for property placed in service after September 27, 2017.
+But it begins to phase out next year in 2023!
 Generally, bonus depreciation applies to personal property, such as furniture and equipment.
-With the new law, both new and used property qualifies for the deduction.
+Both new and used property qualifies for the deduction.

 To elect out of bonus depreciation you have to do so on an asset class basis and must attach an election statement.
 The bonus depreciation begins to phase out in 2023: